Villa Paradiso

 Tasting Ripe Cocoa Pulp Baracoa Cuba

-Che Guevara and this territory’s chocolate future
+Che Guevara and this Territory’s Chocolate Future

-Cocoa production in Baracoa went through an initial boom in the early 19th century, when Haiti’s rebellion against slavery and its Independence stirred migrations across the Passage of the Winds to settle in Cuba’s East, including our region.
+Cacao production in Baracoa went through an initial boom in the early 19th century, when Haiti’s rebellion against slavery and its Independence stirred migrations across the Passage of the Winds to settle in Cuba’s East, including our region.
 These French migrants launched cocoa production using new techniques and methods.

 With time, cocoa production would undergo highs and lows for various reasons linked to the international market, one of them being the rise of banana production, which became the main Baracoan export for long decades.
 Once the Cuban Revolution arrived, cocoa would become again a core crop in the region.